DavidFW1960/bom-weather-card/ui/darksky/README.md

       minutes: 5
 ~~~~

+The next two steps are completed differently based on the version of HA you are using:
+- Pre 0.84 or if using yaml mode in 0.84 or above : Add to your ui-lovelace.yaml file.
+- Using storage mode in 0.84 or above use the "Raw Config Editor" to add the reference and definition to the config.

-2. Add the card reference to the top of your ui-lovelace.yaml file.
-Make sure to increase the v= number each time you update the dark-sky-weather-card.js file.
+2. Add the card reference at the top of the configuration
 ~~~~
 resources:
   - url: /local/custom_ui/dark-sky-weather-card.js?v=7.1
-    type: js
+    type: module
 ~~~~

-3. Add the card definition to your ui-lovelace.yaml file
+3. Add the card definition:
 ~~~~
 type: custom:dark-sky-weather-card
 entity_sun: sun.sun